 Within different countries, the rights of people with disabilities varies greatly.
 The facilities and/or support services needed may not be available or may be limited in some capacity.
 It is important to check in with the program and the institution itself to see what kinds of accommodations are available for students with disabilities studying abroad.
-Students can work together with SEAS to navigate accommodations at their study abroad institution, in a similar capacity as finding resources at Brown.
+Students can work together with SAS to navigate accommodations at their study abroad institution, in a similar capacity as finding resources at Brown.

 There are several resources available for when students are looking for program as well as for when students are already abroad: